A Collection of Code Snippets in as Many Programming Languages as Possible

 From there, we set the variable line to an empty string and begin our testing:

-If the number is divisible by 3, as explained above, we add the word “Fizz” to
+If the number is divisible by 3, as explained above, we print the word "Fizz" if the

-the empty string.
-If it’s divisible by 5, we add the word “Buzz”.
-Notice the
+If it's divisible by 5, we print the word "Buzz"; otherwise, we print the number

 To run the Fizz Buzz in Python program, grab a copy of the Python file from GitHub.
 After that, get the latest version of Python.
 Now, all you have to do is run the following from the command line: